Last Place Isn’t The Right Place For A Winner

 - $31.8 billion in additional income

 Source: Met Council

-Building and sustaining a vibrant Minnesota depends on our collective mission of closing the racial employment disparity gap by 20% a year.
+Building and sustaining a vibrant Minnesota depends on our collective mission of closing the racial employment disparity gap.
 That is an economic win.
 For everybody.